 - Of course, it’s super comforting and delicious!

 Tuna melts are essentially a tuna salad sandwich with cheese.
 They’re warmed in the oven until the cheese gets all delicious and melty.

 So, if you a fan of tuna sandwiches, then chances are you’ll love tuna melts.

 Full details on how to make a tuna melt sandwich are in the recipe card below, but here are the basics:

 - Start by mixing your well-drained tuna with mayo, celery, green onion, capers, lemon juice, cayenne, pepper and salt.

-- Spread some mayo on the bottom of your hamburger buns.
+- Spread some mayo over the inside of the bottom hamburger buns.

 - Top with tuna salad mixture.

 - Now goes a generous layer of shredded cheese.